myclabs/ACL/doc/setup.md

 ## Configuration

-You first need to register the annotation mapping to your Doctrine metadata driver.
+You first need to add the mapping of `MyCLabs\ACL` classes to your Doctrine configuration.

-Here is for example how you would do it with the most basic Doctrine configuration:
+Here is for example how you would do it with the most basic Doctrine setup:

 ```php
 $paths = [